TanyaKushwahaa/zipf-analysis/README.txt

 5. Edit `bin/countwords.py` and `bin/plotcounts.py` to replace `frankenstein` with `dracula`.

 6. Repeat the above instructions to generate `dracula.csv` and plot `dracula.pdf`.

+To reproduce the figures in the publication, run the command:

+    bash bin/run_analysis.sh

+Results will be placed in a `results/` directory.

+This script will automatically pull the full text of the two books to process (Frankenstein and Dracula) from Project Gutenberg (gutenberg.org) and place them into the `data` directory.
+Internet access is required for this to work.